Idroscalo: Idroscalo today

 Sports within the park include kayaking, canoeing, dragon boats, rowing, sailing, swimming, horse riding and water skiing.
 The park is used by the Idroscalo Club, Lega Navale Italiana, and CPPC sports clubs.
 The lake's first rowing races were in 1934.
 European Rowing Championships were held on the lake in 1938 and in 1950.
+Other major sporting events were the 1988 World Rowing Championships, the 1999 Canoe Sprint World Championships and the 2003 World Rowing Championships.

-Moreover, the Idroscalo has bars and nightclubs which have been the venue for open-air concerts including the Italian metal festivals Gods of Metal and Evolution Festival.
+Moreover, the Idroscalo has bars and nightclubs which have been the venue for open-air concerts including the Italian metal festivals Gods of Metal, Evolution Festival and Papaya disco club.

 Europark Idroscalo Milano is a nearby family-oriented amusement park, open from March to September and on weekends during the rest of the year.
 It was originally called Lunapark Milano and was constructed in 1965.